evolvedbinary/hsg-project-wiki/Setup.md

     > Your system is ready to brew.

     If, instead, Homebrew reports that there are errors or issues, try to follow the prompts to fix the problems.
 If you're unable to fix them, ask your trainer for help.
-Do not proceed until the `brew doctor` command reports you that your system is "ready to brew".
+Do not proceed until the `brew doctor` command reports you that your system is `ready to brew`.

 ## Install HSG software dependencies and applications

-1. Having installed Homebrew, enter these commands to install Java JDK, GitHub Desktop, oXygen XML Editor, eXist, as well as the other dependencies:
+1. Having installed Homebrew, enter these commands to install eXist, oXygen XML Editor, GitHub Desktop, OpenVPN Connect, as well as the other dependencies:

-        brew tap homebrew/cask-versions
+        brew tap bell-sw/liberica

-        brew cask install java exist-db github oxygen-xml-editor
+        brew install liberica-jdk8-full exist-db github openvpn-connect oxygen-xml-editor

         brew install ant git maven node node@10